trueos/pcbsd/src-qt5/docs/update.rst

    change to "Edge".
 Also, if you select "Security" or "Nothing" in the "Configure Automatic Updates" tab of Update Manager, packages will only get updated with the next software release which happens every 3 months.

-.. warning:: package updates will update **all** installed software, even if you have placed a lock on it in using :command:`pkg` or an older version of
+.. warning:: updates will update **all** installed software.
+If you have placed a lock on a package using :command:`pkg` or an older version of
-   AppCafe®.
-If you prefer to lock certain applications against being updated, select "Security" or "Nothing" in the "Configure Automatic Updates" tab of
+   AppCafe®, Update Manager will fail and will generate a message in the log indicating that the failure is due to a locked package.
+If you prefer to lock certain applications against being updated, select "Security" or "Nothing" in the "Configure Automatic Updates" tab of Update Manager and manually update software as needed using
-   Update Manager and manually update software as needed using :command:`pkg`.
-Note that updating the operating system will still update any locked applications.
+   :command:`pkg`.

 .. index:: updates
 .. _Manual Updates (CLI Method):